 The following are offices you should touch base with as you prepare to return:

 - Check with the Cashier’s Office by calling (336) 334-5831 to make sure you do not have any account holds which can hinder your registration eligibility.

 - If you are planning to live on campus, visit Housing and Residence Life to apply.

 - Contact Student Health Services to confirm that your immunizations are still in compliance with university requirements.
 Students who have been away for at least one semester should complete the Returning/Reactivated Student Form and submit it to Student Health Services to verify immunization compliance.

-- If you left under disciplinary suspension, you will need to touch base with the Dean of Students Office.
+- If you left under disciplinary suspension, you will need to touch base with the Office of Student Rights and Responsibilities.

 - If you are returning to UNCG after academic suspension, you will be required to attend an Academic Re-Orientation meeting with the Students First Office to engage in success planning for your return semester.
 This meeting will be required before you can register for courses in your return semester.